gx578007/fslog/README.md

    var fslog = require('fslog')(config);
 ```

+Available fields of configuration are listed as follows.

 ### "section"
    Specify a section for `fslog.debuglog` to conditionally writes logs and stdout.
    If this is not specified, `fslog.debug` is a no-op function.